-Afghanistan is vulnerable to a number of natural hazards, including earthquakes, flooding, drought, landslides, and avalanches.
+Afghanistan is vulnerable to numerous natural hazards, including earthquakes, flooding, drought, landslides, and avalanches.
 In 2015, a 7.5 magnitude earthquake hit northeastern Afghanistan, claiming 177 lives and injuring hundreds.
 That same year flooding and avalanches, caused by heavy rains and snowfall, affected over 8,000 families and claimed nearly 300 lives.

-In spite of recurring hazard events, the country lacks adequate mechanisms for response, recovery and building resilience, putting lives and livelihoods at risk.
+Despite recurring hazard events, the country lacks adequate mechanisms for response, recovery, and building resilience, putting lives and livelihoods at risk.
 Furthermore, managing crisis situations is particularly challenging in Afghanistan given ongoing instability and insecurity, as well as limited access to remote settlements and poor transport connectivity.

 The Government of Afghanistan has taken steps to advance disaster risk management (DRM) in the country.
-The government has developed institutional frameworks for DRM, including a Strategic Action Plan for Disaster Risk Reduction (2011), and a number of DRM laws and provincial DRM plans.
+The government has developed institutional frameworks for DRM, including a Strategic Action Plan for Disaster Risk Reduction (2011), and several DRM laws and provincial DRM plans.
 However, these frameworks have not been properly implemented due to insufficient budgeting, a lack of human resources, and insecurity within the country.

 To further advance the DRM agenda, government priorities include: